orb-community/pktvisor-website/docs/contact.md

 <script async defer src="https://buttons.github.io/buttons.js"></script>

 ## Contribute
-pktvisor is an open source project founded at [NS1 Labs](https://ns1.com/labs).
-Work with us on [GitHub](https://github.com/ns1labs/pktvisor) and star the project to show your interest!
+**pktvisor** is an open-source project founded at [NS1 Labs](https://ns1.com/labs).
+Work with us on [GitHub](https://github.com/ns1labs/pktvisor) and star the project to show your interest.

 <a class="github-button" href="https://github.com/ns1labs/pktvisor" data-size="large" aria-label="Star ns1labs/pktvisor on GitHub">Star on GitHub</a>

 ## Contact

-We are very interested in hearing about your use cases, feature requests, and other feedback.
+We want to hear about your use cases, feature requests, and other feedback.
+Please open *Pull Requests* against the `develop` branch.
+If you are considering a larger contribution, please contact us to discuss your design via the following options:

 * Sign up to get pktvisor and Orb [updates](https://resources.ns1.com/get-orb-updates)
 * File an [issue](https://github.com/ns1labs/pktvisor/issues/new)